-Citizenship education helps our pupils to develop self-confidence and deal successfully with significant life changes and challenges such as bullying and discrimination.
-This, combined with the School Council, the Eco Council and the Charities Committee provides the pupils with a voice in the life of Danes Hill, in their communities and in society at large.
+Citizenship education, which is embedded into our PD curriculum, helps our pupils to develop self-confidence and deal successfully with significant life changes and challenges such as bullying and discrimination.
+This, combined withthe School Council, the Eco Council and the Charities Committee provides the pupils with a voice in the life of Danes Hill, in their communities and in society at large.